syncthing/docs/users/autostart.rst

 several distros (including Arch Linux) ship these service files along with the Syncthing package.
 If your distro provides the systemd service files for Syncthing, you can skip step #2 when you're setting up either the system service or the user service, as described below.
+If in doubt, try if it works without and go back to step #2 only if enabling the service failed.

 How to set up a system service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Create the user who should run the service, or choose an existing one.
 #.
-From git location mentioned above copy the ``Syncthing/etc/linux-systemd/system/syncthing@.service`` file into the
+(Skip if your distribution package already installs these files, see above.)
-   `load path of the system instance
+   From git location mentioned above copy the ``Syncthing/etc/linux-systemd/system/syncthing@.service`` file into the `load path of the system instance
    <https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Unit%20File%20Load%20Path>`__.
 #.
 Enable and start the service.
 Replace "myuser" with the actual Syncthing